Descanonge/neba/docs/source/data/usage.rst

 Parameters
 ----------

-The parameters of the dataset are stored in the `Params` module.
+The parameters of the dataset are stored in the `ParamsManager` module.
 They are given as argument to the Dataset.
 They can be directly accessed from :attr:`.Dataset.params`, or in any module at :attr:`.Module.params`.

-Parameters can be stored in a simple dictionary, or using objects from the :doc:`/configuration/index` part of this package in a Section or in an Application.
+Parameters can be stored in a simple dictionary, or using objects from the :doc:`/configuration/index` part of Neba in a Section or Application.
 See the :ref:`existing parameters modules<existing_params>`.

 .. tip::

-    To ensure inter-operability, it is preferred to access parameters as a mapping (``dm.params["my_param"]``), this will work with all parameters module.
+    To ensure inter-operability, it is preferred to access parameters as a mapping (``dm.params["my_param"]``), this will work with all parameters modules.

 Changing parameters might affect other modules.
 In particular, modules using a cache will need to be reset when parameters are changed.
 Existing parameters